survivejs/webpack-book/manuscript/loading/04_javascript.md

 };
 ```

 T> The way `env` works is subtle.
-Consider logging `env` and make sure it matches your Babel configuration or otherwise the functionality you expect might not get applied to your build.
+Consider logging `env` and make sure it matches your Babel configuration or otherwise the functionality you expect will not get applied to your build.

 T> The technique is used in the *Server Side Rendering* chapter to enable the Babel portion of *react-hot-loader* for development target only.